ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

     end
     ```

-7. The above is followed directly by another function--`EnableScoping(player)`.
+7. The above is followed directly by another function, `EnableScoping(player)`.
 This turns on the aiming!

     Again, beneath the above code, type: